ryangato/Toolkit/Documents/ReadMe.txt

    -n Count          Set number of echo requests to send.
                      Count must between 1 - 0xFFFF/65535.
    -f                Set the "Don't Fragment" flag in outgoing packets(IPv4).
+                     No available on Linux.
-   -i HopLimit/TTL   Specifie a Time To Live for outgoing packets.
+   -i HopLimit/TTL   Specifie a Hop Limit or Time To Live for outgoing packets.
                      HopLimit/TTL must between 1 - 255.
    -w Timeout        Set a long wait periods (in milliseconds) for a response
                      Timeout must between 500 - 0xFFFF/65535.